Ngoia Pollard Napaltjarri

 In 2004 Ngoia received First Prize in the Advocate Central Australian Award.

-Artwork by Ngoia Pollard Napaltjarri
+Artworks by Ngoia Pollard Napaltjarri